Abstand and ausbau languages: Roofing

+coexist and mutually influence.
+Within the diasystem, the Dachsprache functions as the standard for interdialectal communication, for example, with Standard Chinese assisting communication between different dialects and influencing their vocabulary.

 Distance between ausbau languages

 Kloss recognized three degrees of separation between ausbau languages.

-When two standards are based on identical or near-identical dialects, he considered them as variants of the same standard, constituting a pluricentric language.
-Examples include British and American variants of English, and European and Brazilian variants of Portuguese.

-High Hindi and Urdu also have a common dialect basis (Dehlavi).
+When two standards are based on identical or near-identical dialects, he considered them as splits of the same standard into two or more, constituting a pluricentric language.
+Examples include British and American Standard English, Standard Austrian German and German Standard German, or European and Brazilian variants of Portuguese.
+High Hindi and Urdu also have a common dialect basis (Hindustani).
 The same is the case with Serbian, Croatian, Bosnian and Montenegrin, which also have the same dialect basis (Shtokavian), and consequently constitute four standard variants of the pluricentric Serbo-Croatian language.

 Standards created from different dialects, but with little abstand, would not be considered separate abstand languages, but constitute distinct ausbau languages, as noted above for Danish, Swedish and Norwegian.
 The concept of ausbau is particularly important in cases where the local spoken varieties across a larger region form a dialect continuum.
 In such cases, the question of where the one language ends and the other starts is often a question more of ausbau than of abstand.
 In some instances, ausbau languages have been created out of dialects for purposes of nation-building.
 This applies, for instance, to Luxembourgish vis-a-vis German (the vernaculars in Luxembourg are varieties of Moselle Franconian, which is also spoken in the German sections of the Moselle River valley and neighbouring French département of Moselle).
-Other examples of groups of vernaculars lacking abstand internally but that have given rise to multiple ausbau languages are: Persian of Iran and Afghanistan (cf. Dari); Bulgarian and Macedonian, because they have different dialect bases.
+Other examples of groups of vernaculars lacking abstand internally but that have given rise to multiple ausbau languages are: Persian of Iran, Afghanistan and Tajikistan (cf. Farsi, Dari, Tajik); Bulgarian and Macedonian, because they have different dialect bases.

 Finally, the ausbau languages may be so different that they also constitute abstand languages.
 Examples include Dutch versus German, Persian versus Pashto, and Tamil versus Telugu.

+In the former two cases, scholars do not always agree on the best classification, as they always partake, inadvertently, in the "language making" and "language unmaking" process.
+The concept of a One Standard German Axiom in that language is a case in point that illustrates the contested nature of the first two types of ausbau languages and occasionally also the third, varying with the degree with which sociolinguistic processes are assigned relevance in a particular approach.